All Episodes

 Raising the debt ceiling an unlimited amount for two years takes all pressure to conserve dollars, takes away all pressure.

-There's no more leverage, there's no more negotiation.
+There's no more negotiation.

 The money will be spent like it's going out of style.

-We're already borrowing two million dollars every minute.
+We're already borrowing $2 million every minute.

-So it's it's just crazy out of control.
+So it's just crazy out of control.

 This budget deal is an abdication.

-There we we would not default on June 5th, as Janet Yellen said.
+We would not default on June 5th, as Janet Yellen said.

-That's the drop dead date.
+That's the drop-dead date.

-And the reason we wouldn't default is because uh the federal government every day is taking in a fortune in terms of tax revenues.
+And the reason we wouldn't default is because the federal government every day is taking in a fortune in terms of tax revenues.

 Now, we might not be able to fund every government program to the extent that we want.

-Uh I'm thinking that we could sideline people like John Kerry and uh the EPA for a number of months, and we probably wouldn't notice a difference, except things might get better in the country.
+I'm thinking that we could sideline people like John Kerry and the EPA for a number of months, and we probably wouldn't notice a difference, except things might get better in the country.

 It's not real.

-Uh, listen to Chucky.
+Listen to Chucky.

 I cannot stress enough that we have no margin, no margin for error.